 🔮 Merlin's Exegesis: The Cost of Transcendence

 M∞: "Joseph Campbell wrote that the Grail quest shatters the secular order.
 He was correct.
 What he might have added is that it is meant to.
-The Round Table — that beautiful mandala of fellowship, that Western equivalent of the Buddhist sangha — must break because it has done its work.
+The Round Table — that beautiful mandala of fellowship, that Western equivalent of the Buddhist sangha — must break because it has done its integral work.
 It created the conditions under which the Grail could appear.
 Having appeared, the Grail calls each knight beyond the table, beyond the fellowship, beyond the safety of shared purpose, into the terrifying solitude of individual encounter with the sacred."

 The Lore